 Coronavirus (COVID-19) COVID-19 Update: How to Get Your Medi-Cal Services

-Here are some changes to Medi-Cal services during the COVID-19 emergency.
+Here are some changes to Medi-Cal services during the COVID-19 public health emergency.

 Medi-Cal COVID-19 Testing

-COVID-19 testing is free for all people who get Medi-Cal.1 In fact, all healthcare insurance is required to pay for COVID-19 testing.2 Californians should not have to pay even if they receive testing and screening at emergency rooms or urgent care.
+COVID-19 testing is free for all people who get Medi-Cal.1 Free Medi-Cal COVID-19 testing includes both the viral and the antibody tests.2 Also note that, all healthcare insurance is required to pay for COVID-19 testing.3 Californians should not have to pay even if they receive testing and screening at emergency rooms or urgent care.

 This means that:

 - You should not pay out-of-pocket for any COVID-19 testing.

 - Your healthcare provider does not need to wait for approval from Medi-Cal to test for COVID-19.

 You can find more information about COVID-19 testing from your county public health department: https://www.cdph.ca.gov/Pages/LocalHealthServicesAndOffices.aspx.

 Medi-Cal COVID-19 Vaccinination